Ōmura Rail Yard Station: Station layout

 The station consists of one side platform serving a single track.
 The station building, a modern steel-frame structure with a waiting room has large glass windows.
-It is unattended..
+It is unattended.

 History

-The station was opened on 23 September 2022 as an additional station on the existing Ōmura Line tracks.
+Ōmura Rail Yard Station opened on 23 September 2022 as an additional stop on the existing Ōmura Line.
+The station was built to provide access to JR Kyushu's rail yard for the Nishi Kyushu Shinkansen, which is reflected in its name.